Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-2.md

    curl -X GET "https://api.cronofy.com/v1/calendars/<CALENDAR_ID>/events" \
    -H "Authorization: Bearer <ACCESS_TOKEN>"

-**Response**: If the request is successful, you will receive a response with the details of the newly created event:
+2. **Handling the Response**: If the request is successful, you will receive a response with the details of the newly created event:

 ```json
 {